harrymkt/bbb/docs/map/builder/door/index.md

 endX | the x coordinate to move the player to. endY | the y coordinate to move the player to. endZ | the z coordinate to move the player to. speed | the speed in which the door should move, in milliseconds.
-1000=1second door_loop_sound | the sound that should play as looped to indicate the door's there. you can use none.ogg for no sound. door_move_sound | the sound that will play while the door is moving. you can use none.ogg for no sound. door_open_sound | the sound that will play when the door is opened. you can use none.ogg for no sound.
+1000=1second. -1 is instant. door_loop_sound | the sound that should play as looped to indicate the door's there. you can use none.ogg for no sound. door_move_sound | the sound that will play while the door is moving. you can use none.ogg for no sound. door_open_sound | the sound that will play when the door is opened. you can use none.ogg for no sound.